-The ICT tutor, principal, and students discuss the success of the approach used to engage students, and in particular girls, in digital technologies.
+The digital technologies teacher, principal, and students discuss the success of the approach used to engage students, and in particular girls, in digital technologies.

 Erena Mikaere-Most from Ngāti Rangi Trust and Principal Kim Basse discuss their collaboration and the impetus for this project.